quon-titative-biology/cLDM/README.md

 ![output image](Zebrafish_LDM/output_image.png)

-** For retraining the VAE and cLDM please refer to the training.md**
+**For retraining the VAE and cLDM please refer to the Training pipeline.md**